airborne-commando/OPSEC-OSINT-Tools/README.md

 **SimpleX**
 - Securely transfers `db2` password
-  - After transfer: run `wipe` to remove residuals on desktop
+  - After transfer: run `wipe` to remove residuals on desktop (HDD) for SSD use an ecnrypted drive or container
   - Can upload/download from encrypted container